Culture of Odisha: Odia cinema

 The Odia film production in the initial years was very slow.
 After the first Odia film Sita Bibaha, only two films were produced until 1951.
 A joint consortium of landlords and businessmen who collected fund after 1948 produced those two movies.
 The 1951 production Roles to Eight was the first Odia film having an English name.
 It was released after 15 years of the first Odia film Sita Bibaha.
 It was the fourth Odia film produced by Ratikanta Padhi.
 The eleventh Odia film Sri Lokenath was the first Odia film, which got National Award in 1960 directed by Prafulla Sengupta.

 The name of Prashanta Nanda would always come while dealing with Odia Film Industry.
-He was present in Odia films since 1939, but he became super active only after 1976.
-Nanda served Odia Film Industry as an actor, director, screenplay writer, and lyricist and even as a playback singer.
-Such a versatile genius is quite rare in Indian cinema history.
-Uttam Mohanty, whose debut film Abhiman won accolades, was one of the ruling heroes of the Odia Film Industry.
-His wife Aparajita Mohanty is a very successful leading lady of Odia films.
+He was present in Odia films since 1939, but he became active only after 1976.
+Nanda served Odia Film Industry as an actor, director, screenplay writer, and lyricist and as a playback singer.
+Uttam Mohanty, whose debut film Abhiman won accolades, was one of the heroes of the Odia Film Industry.
+His wife Aparajita Mohanty is a successful leading lady of Odia films.